drolsonmi/math2040/Labs/2040_Project01_Analysis.md

     * Description of the variables used.
     * Detailed presentation of the Python code used for data loading and cleaning.
 3. Results and Discussion:
-    * EDA: Tables of summary statistics and the generated graphs with brief interpretations.
+    * Tables of summary statistics and the generated graphs with brief interpretations.
     * Distribution Analysis: Discussion of the variable's distribution and evidence for/against normality.
     * Probability Calculations: Clear presentation of the normal distribution calculations, including Z-scores, probabilities, and the Python output.
-    * Bivariate Analysis: Scatter plot, correlation coefficient (r), and interpretation of the relationship.
 4. Conclusion:
     * A summary answer to the initial research question(s).
     * Discussion of any limitations (e.g., sampling bias, non-normality) and suggestions for future research.